Thomas A. R. Nelson: Later life

 In the late-1860s, Nelson continued to oppose the Radical Republican policies of his long-time friend Brownlow, who was now governor, and aligned himself with Johnson, now president.
-After the House voted to impeach Johnson in 1868, Johnson asked Nelson to join his defense team at his impeachment trial in April of that year.
+After the House voted to impeach Johnson in 1868, Johnson asked Nelson to join his defense team at his impeachment trial in April.
 For nearly two days, Nelson gave a point-by-point refutation of the impeachment charges, and the Senate voted to acquit Johnson on May 16.

 Back in Tennessee, Nelson signed a petition calling on the state's judges to ignore Brownlow's attempts to disenfranchise former Confederates.
-Brownlow blasted most of the petition's signers, but remained cordial in his disagreements with Nelson.
-In 1870, Nelson was elected to the Tennessee Supreme Court, and helped overturn many of the decisions of his Radical Republican predecessors.
+Brownlow blasted most of the petition's signers but remained cordial in his disagreements with Nelson.
+In 1870 Nelson was elected to the Tennessee Supreme Court and helped overturn many of the decisions of his Radical Republican predecessors.

-On September 27, 1871, Nelson's son, David, shot and killed Alabama attorney James Holt Clanton on Gay Street in Knoxville.
-Nelson convinced his son to surrender, and posted his $25,000 bond (which was signed by Brownlow, who was now a senator).
+On September 27, 1871, Nelson's son David shot and killed Alabama attorney James Holt Clanton on Gay Street in Knoxville.
+Nelson convinced his son to surrender and posted his $25,000 bond (which was signed by Brownlow, who was now a senator).
 Nelson resigned his position on the state supreme court to focus on his son's trial.
 On May 30, 1873, David Nelson was acquitted of the charge of murder.

 Nelson delivered the dedicatory address at the opening of Staub's Theatre in Knoxville on October 1, 1872, and spent his last years advising local politicians and teaching Sunday school at Knoxville's Second Presbyterian Church.
-He contracted cholera in late August 1873, and died on August 24.
+He contracted cholera and died on August 24, 1873.
 He is interred in an unmarked grave in Old Gray Cemetery.